lifeiscontent/realworld/api/docs/feature-development/graphql/create_mutation.md

 end
 ```

-There's a few conventions you can follow here in GraphQL.
+There are a few conventions you can follow here in GraphQL.

-1. the name of the mutation is [createArticle][create_article.rb], because its a **Create** Action followed by the name of the resource [Article][article.rb].
+1. the name of the mutation is [createArticle][api/app/graphql/mutations/create_article.rb], because its a **Create** Action followed by the name of the resource [Article][api/app/models/article.rb].
 2. you should only need a single `input` variable<sup>1</sup> this can be thought of as the `params` object in Rails controllers.
-3. The payload you return should always be a key of the type of resource you're modifying.
-E.g. [article][article_type.rb] in this case.
+3. The payload you return should always be a key to the type of resource you're modifying.
+E.g. [article][api/app/graphql/types/article_type.rb] in this case.

 > Notes:
 >